chisomloius/iLearnSQL/README.md

-# image-classificatio-demo
+# Power BI demo
-A image classification of sports personalities using openCV
+A random collection of dashboard and reports from different datasets built using Power BI and Tableau